cstrachan88/vscode-vcard/README.md

 ## Release Notes

-### [Unreleased]
+### [1.0.0] - 2019-04-18

+#### Added

+* Syntax Highlighting

 ***

 ## Contributing

-If you have any feedback, please submit an issue at the project's [github issues page](https://github.com/cstrachan88/vscode-vcard/issues).
+If you have any feedback, please open an issue at the project's [github issues page](https://github.com/cstrachan88/vscode-vcard/issues).

-Feedback is encourged, and pull requests are greatly appreciated.
+Feedback is encourged, and pull requests are welcome!

 ## License

-This project is licensed under the [MIT License](LICENSE.txt) so feel free to take a look and implement whatever is useful in your own applications.
+This project is licensed under the [MIT License](LICENSE.txt).